This post may contain affiliate link(s). As an Amazon Associate, I earn from qualifying purchases. See Disclosure.

 If you’re not using commercial-quality sheet pans yet, do yourself a favor and get some.
 It’ll make cooking SO much easier!

 Add the cream at the end, and season with salt and pepper.
-That’s it!
+That’s all you need to do to create this cream of cauliflower soup!

 - Use fresh cauliflower for this recipe.
 Frozen cauliflower is too watery and you’ll never get it to get golden brown when roasting.